cloudwalk/op-stack-devnet/single-node-no-docker.md

 6. To reinitialize the network stop it and repeat steps of section [7](#7-initialize-l2) again.

-## Step 9.
-Use the newly created L2 network
+## 9. Use the newly created L2 network

 1. The URL to access RPC API endpoint of the network is: `http://localhost:8545`.